353words/stocks/README.md

 23 </html>
 ```

 Listing 7 shows the `index.html`.
-On line 05 we load the plotly JavaScript library and  on line 06 we load our JavaScript code.
-On line 19 we define the input control for the symbol (stock) an on line 21 we have the `div` that plotly will draw the chart on.
+On line 05, we load the plotly JavaScript library and on line 06, we load our JavaScript code.
+On line 19, we define the input control for the symbol (stock) and on line 21, we have the `div` that plotly will draw the chart on.

 **Listing 8: chart.js**
 ```
 01 async function updateChart() {
 02     let symbol = document.getElementById('symbol').value;